srwild/wild-11ty/README.md

 {% endif %}
 ```

+NOTE: Sass is kind of wonky.
+The sourcemaps don’t work (paths are wrong).
+In the `npm start` script I have it run before concurrently because Eleventy doesn’t pull it in when it starts up.
+I also have a `clean` script that removes the `_site` and compiled `CSS` so when you rerun it there’s no `CSS` file.
+Does that make sense?
+Probably not.
+It makes sense to me how it doesn’t make sense.
+Anyway, it works and it doesn’t mess anything up.

 `npm run debug` for figuring out what’s wrong.
 Usually something dumb I did, like bad speeling.

 `npm run performance` gives you a lot of information on what Eleventy is doing.